 For caravan air conditioning units and to run other larger appliances like microwaves etc., you will likely need between 2000w - 3000w.
 In this case, our most popular generators for camper trailer touring and caravans are:

-- Yamaha EF2000iS Generator: loved for its lightweight design, this model is quieter, lighter and more fuel efficient than it’s Honda counterpart (the Honda EU20i).
+- Yamaha EF2000iS Generator: loved for its lightweight design, this model is quieter, lighter and more fuel efficient than it's Honda counterpart (the Honda EU20i).
 Our best selling camping generator.
 Yamaha Twin Tech capability allows two of these models to be connected and almost double the power output.
-Popular for battery charging also, whilst giving you some more power for other appliances/equipment if needed such as fridges etc.
+Popular for battery charging also, whilst giving you some more power for other appliances/equipment if needed such as fridges etc. Also check out its larger brother released in 2019, the Yamaha EF2200iS - with 200 watts more power and a booster feature to run larger appliances when starting up.

 - Yamaha EF2400iS Generator: very popular for running Caravan Air-Con units.
-Recently rated the best portable generator by Caravan & Motorhome on Tour Magazine!
+Rated the best portable generator by Caravan & Motorhome on Tour Magazine!
 Not surprising given its fuel efficiency and quiet operation.
 Often used for other portable power needs such as home backup during blackouts, this model also allows parallel connection capability.

 Covered by a 3 year manufacturers warranty and a network of national service centres, you can rest easy knowing that should something go wrong, Briggs & Stratton have got you covered.